JetBrains/KEEP/proposals/collection-literals.md

 operator fun <T> MutableList<T>.plusAssign(t: T) { add(t) }
 ```

+There are several problems.
+1. The design with 3 operators is simply more complicated.
+    3 operators become more scattered than a single operator, it becomes unclear where IDE should navigate on ctrl-click.
+    So if possible, we should prefer a more straightforward "single operator" design.
-The main problem with this approach is that the type of the collection builder is exposed in public API.
+2. The type of the collection builder is exposed in public API (return type of `createCollectionBuilder`).
     The type of the builder is an implementation detail, and users might want to change it over time.
-Users may also want to use different builder types depending on the number of elements in the collection literal.
+3. It becomes harder or unreasonable to return different collection types/builder types depending on the number of elements in the collection literal.

-### Rejected idea: built-in matrices

-todo
+4. Performance.
+    For array-backed collections, the approach to prepoluate array and safe the reference to the array is more performant than calling `.add` for every element.
+    The most popular collection is List.
+    List is array-backed.
+    Though it's correct that consecutive `.add` calls is more performant for non array-backed collections like Map or Set.

 ### Rejected idea: self-sufficient collection literals with defined type